Tanishqua-Simform/javascript/readme.md

 Okay, so I have completed the structure, design and basic functionality of my calculator.
 You can track my progress here - [Calculator Task](https://github.com/Tanishqua-Simform/Calculator-JS)

 I will cover some more edge cases tomorrow.

+##### Dt.
+29 Jan, 2025.

+So, I have covered as many edge cases as possible.
+Some of the functionalities that I have added are -

+- Not more than one decimal point in numeric value
+- Balance Brackets
+- Add keyboard event handlers
+- Implement Memory Functions
+- and many more...

+For full list of edge cases refer "Validation Covered" Section in [README](https://github.com/Tanishqua-Simform/Calculator-JS) of Calculator-JS repo.

+Alright, I have successfully finished working upon my Calculator Task.
+Whoo-Hoo!

+##### With this we come to an end for our JavaScript Course (Learning duration - 4 days).